ARMmbed/mbed-cli/README.md

 <span style="background-color:#ffffe6;border:1px solid #000;display:block; height:100%; padding:10px">**Warning**: At this point, *neo* is alpha quality and very much in development.
 Breakages are fully expected.
 Please open issues on this repository for any problems that you find with *neo*.</span>

-1. *neo* assumes that you always work with remotely hosted repositories.
-If you depend on a library in a repository that exists only on your local machine (as opposed to a host like GitHub of developer.mbed.org), various neo commands might not work as expected.
-If you want to depend on a new library, create it locally, push it to a remote host, then depend on the remote URL of the library, not the local one. **Note that this limitation will be resolved soon**.
 1. *neo* does not check whether you have Mercurial or Git installed and assumes that they are available.

 # Installation